id5h/python-3-solutions-machine-learning-coursera/README.md

 The solutions are in Jupyter notebook format, so that all plots cells are visible online and included in the file.

 I follow the MATLAB code provided with the exercises and replace MATLAB functions with the equivalent python functions/libraries where applicable.
-However, there is no use of existing python libraries (such as scikit-learn) to skip steps in the exercises.
+There is no use of existing python modules (such as scikit-learn) to skip steps, such as writing functions explicitly.
-Therefore the solutions mimic the MATLAB code provided with the assignments.

 Course link: